PhHermann/LDJump/Example/Example.md

 With the *plot*-Function of the package *stepR* one will obtain the estimated map with the estimated recombination rates plotted on the y-axis and the according segment number on the x-axis.

+Note: Both ZIP-Files have to be unzipped before usage in the R-function *LDJump*.